Matias-HA/SimpleChatApp/README.md

   <img src="https://user-images.githubusercontent.com/84104310/139361640-ac08160d-2e12-4981-a2cd-a123e14c30e4.jpg" width="18%"></img>
 </div>

+### Short Description

+This is a simple chat app.
+The app consists of three screens. a login screen, where the user can sign in using their google account.
+The main screen gives an overview of each chat room the user can enter.
+The Third screen is where the user can type to chat with other users.

-This app currently only works on android devices since I'm lacking the necessary development tools to build for iOS
+<b>Note that this app currently only works on android devices since I'm lacking the necessary development tools to build and test on iOS</b>

+### Features Overview

+1. Splash screen.
+2. Log in using your google account.
+3. Bybass login screen if already signed in.
+4. A couple of different chat rooms to choose between.
+5. Send and view messages and images within each chat room.

 ### Folder Structure

 Below is a general overview of how the project is structured.
-Any reuseable part, such as constants, hooks, components and so on are placed under the shared folder.
+Any reuseable part, such as constants, hooks, components, colors and so on are placed under the shared folder.
 The navigation folder contains the sole component that handles navigation.
 The Screens folder consists of sub folders that each contain everything related to one specific screen.
 The components within each of the screen sub folders are built using the reusable elements from the shared folder whenever possible.

 I have found that this way of structuring a project gives me the best overview while also clearly delineating what code belongs where.